sierkov/daedalus-turbo/README.md

 # Requirements
 - 8+-core CPU.
 - 8+GB of RAM.
 The precise amount depends on the number of simultaneous execution threads your CPU can handle.
-The higher the count, the more RAM is needed.
+The higher the number, the more RAM is needed.
 - a fast SSD with ~60GB of free space:
   - ~50GB for the compressed blockchain data and search indices.
   - ~10GB for temporary use during indexing.